Accessibility features and best practices

 The creation and use of .scc files to provide Closed Captioned content requires the use of third-party software.
 Another option for creating .scc files is to use one of the many Closed Captioning services available.
 In either case, the media content owner is responsible for creating and embedding the Closed Captioning data into their video media content if they want to provide Closed Captions for their content.

-For more information on using Closed Captioning with your video content, see Playing video.
+For more information on using Closed Captioning with your video content, see Playing video with Cascades.

 Display settings.
 Display settings can be configured to make colors, text, and other items easier to view.